-The Hastings College Chemistry Department offers a sequence of courses designed to prepare students to meet entrance requirements to graduate schools in Chemistry and to the many related professional programs.
+The Hastings College Chemistry Department offers a sequence of courses designed to prepare students to meet entrance requirements to graduate schools in Chemistry and to the many related professional programs, including pharmacy.

 In addition, the course offerings serve as support courses for the biology, physics, pre-engineering and other science majors.